McKesson: McKesson Medical Supplies and Equipment

 McKesson Medical-Surgical (MMS) offers a large selection of national healthcare brands, along with McKesson's exclusive brand of medical products.
 Their online medical supply ordering platform serves the needs of physician offices, surgery centers, home health agencies, DMEs, labs, and long-term-care facilities.
 In 2015, McKesson Medical-Surgical opened its new headquarters in Richmond, Virginia.
+In May of 2025, McKesson announced it was planning to spin off its medical-surgical supplies unit into an independent company.